yurkinh/FancyFrame/README.md

 ## Purpose of FancyFrame

-This is Proof of Concept for rewriting with SkiaSharp one of most popular (and one of my favourite :) third party Xamarin.Forms component named ```PancakeView``` by Steve Thewissen .
+This is Proof of Concept for rewriting with SkiaSharp one of the most popular (and one of my favourite :) third party Xamarin.Forms component named ```PancakeView``` by Steve Thewissen .

 PancakeView for iOS (Left)  and FancyFrame with Skiasharp (right)